Kuift/GuiftsDynamicBlueprint/README.md

     - add the logics entities
 - make custom menu less of a pain, have a gui for it
 - optimise even more blueprint data sharing
+    - getLocalPlayer().getNetworkID() == netID this may not work as you think it does : even when netid != localnetid, code is being executed.